amahini95/cs56-github-apiv3-simple-rest-client/README.md

 If you run into an issue where it's not returning the whole repo list, that's because github automatically sets it to 30. you need to override this like so:

 $ curl 'https://api.github.com/user/repos?page=2&per_page=100'

+# Things we want for each pull request

+"url"
+"title"
+"user" { "login" }
+"body"